tomiito/developer-documentation/source/includes/guides/_supply.md

   - Fulcrum will pass back stored demographic data if the respondent has answered that question within the last 30 days.
 30 days is the expiration period for all demographic data in Fulcrum.
   - If demographic data is returned on the supplier redirect which you __do not__ have for your panelist, then update your panelist profile with this information to better improve your targeting.
   - If you already have that demographic information stored, ignore Fulcrum's data and use your own as the source of truth.
   - We recommend including the top 20 qualifications on your return redirects to capture valuable demographic data on your respondents.
+Use our [redirects generator](http://labs.lucidhq.com/redirects) to add recommended parameters to your redirects.

 #### 4. Understanding Fulcrum Quotas
 [Quotas](#quotas) determine how many completes of each type of respondent are allowed into the survey.
 Quotas are always created off Fulcrum qualifications.